skx/webmail/README.md

 * Forward a message.
 * Page backwards/forwards in message-lists.
 * Compose a fresh message.
+* View message attachments.

-Some of those would be trivial to add.
+Some of those would be simple to add, others more complex.

 ## Hacking